How To Care For Lingerie

 No need to panic if your lingerie comes with a "Hand Wash Only" label.
 It may take a little extra effort, but hand washing is better for your undies in the long run.
 Here are some tips for easy hand washing:

 - Start off by filling your sink with cold or warm (not hot!) water and add a little gentle detergent or lingerie cleanser.
-Baby shampoo makes an excellent alternative to specialised cleanser if you're on a budget.
+Baby shampoo makes an excellent alternative to specialized cleanser if you're on a budget.

 - Soak your lingerie for about 10 minutes before gently rubbing stained or dirty areas.
 Then, rinse in cool water until the water runs clear.